Recipe Calculators (AKA the 'Moles to Anything Page')

 - Solubility is an important property to consider when thinking about mixing two or more substances together.
 The solubility of a solute is the maximum quantity of solute that can dissolve in a certain quantity of solvent at a given temperature.
 Solubility is expressed as a maximum concentration.

-- The main factors that have an effect on solubility are:
+- The main factors that affect solubility are

-- The nature of the solute and solvent -- molecular size and polarity
+- The chemical properties of the solute and solvent (i.e. molecular size and polarity)

 - Pressure (for gaseous solutes)

-- the size of the particles -- When a solute dissolves, the action takes place only at the surface of each particle.
+- Particle size: When a solute dissolves, the action takes place only at the surface of each particle.
 When the total surface area of the solute particles is increased, the solute dissolves more rapidly.
 Breaking a solute into smaller pieces increases its surface area and hence its rate of solution.

-- stirring -- With liquid and solid solutes, stirring brings fresh portions of the solvent in contact with the solute, thereby increasing the rate of solution.
+- Agitation: With liquid and solid solutes, stirring brings fresh portions of the solvent in contact with the solute, thereby increasing the rate of solution.